pstolarz/w1-gpio-cl/README.md

   1-wire bus).
 This parameter is obligatory for each bus master specification.

 * `od` - if specified, the data wire GPIO (`gdt`) is of an open drain type.
+  Support for this parameter is absent for kernels >= v6.5.

 * `bpu` - if specified, parasite powering is enabled via the data wire strong pull-up bit-banging.
 This type of strong pull-up is possible only for non